DJSaunders1997/GPTeasers/backend_azure_function/README.md

 ## Structure

-There are 2 Azure Functions defined n the backend_azure_function app:
+There are 2 Azure Functions defined in the backend_azure_function app:

 ### GenerateQuiz